-The performance of Pensionskassen and pension funds in real terms has been positive over the whole period from 2002-2017, with an annualised average return of 1.88% after taxation.
+The performance of Pensionskassen and pension funds in real terms has been positive over the whole period from 2002-2018, with an annualised average return of 2.24% before taxation.
 Even the difficult years of 2007, 2008 and 2011 still recorded modest positive real returns.
 German Voluntary Occupational Pensions are currently exclusively offered as DB or hybrid plans but pension reforms, including the introduction of DC pension vehicles as early as January 2018, are under way.
-It remains to be seen if the abandonment of traditional guarantees which has already created much debate and uncertainty among employees and providers can boost participation in occupational pensions, in particular for SMEs.
+It remains to be seen if the abandonment of traditional guarantees which has already created much debate and